RomanBoegli/godbbench/README.md

 The stated considerations up to now only scratch the surface in the field of database benchmarking.
 What about different deployment settings (e.g.\ on-premise vs. cloud), concurrent connections or running background jobs, just to name a few.
 The consideration of these aspects will not facilitate the process of a representational database benchmarking test.
-Therefore it might be helpful to consult the industry-standard database benchmarks developed by the [Transaction Processing Council (TPC)](https://www.tpc.org/).
+Therefore, it might be helpful to consult the industry-standard database benchmarks developed by the [Transaction Processing Council (TPC)](https://www.tpc.org/).
 Scalzo (2018) elucidates these standards [[13]](#13).

 ## System Setup